ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 ### Create Workbook

 Now that we have our query, we can start creating our workbook.
 Open your Application Insights instance and go to Workbooks.
 Azure already provides several workbooks that you can use and customize, but we'll start from scratch.
 Click on Empty _(A completely empty workbook)_.
-An new empty workbook opens.
+A new empty workbook opens.

 When you click on Add, you'll see that you can add different items to the workbook.
 We'll focus on parameters and queries in this workbook.